Is project-based education a new idea?

 Get productivity tips, commentary, and Unbound updates sent to you!

-But even beyond the blue-collar trades, we are beginning to see this model of direct trade preparation being used.
+But even beyond the blue-collar trades, we are see this model of direct trade preparation being used.

 Google has launched its Professional Certificate program.
 This online program seeks to provide accessible and affordable training for in-demand IT and related jobs.
 The idea is to equip students with the knowledge and skills they need to know to do the job, without requiring them to spend years at a school, spending thousands of dollars on a degree.